boxinghub/BoxingHub/README.md

 ![BoxingHub](static/images/preview.png "BoxingHub")

-- It is a web application based on the Flask framework of Python, HTML, CSS, JavaScript and SQLite.
+- It is a web application based on the Django framework of Python, HTML, CSS, JavaScript and SQLite.
 - The design is responsive, and it adapts to all kinds of devices, you can view it on a laptop or a phone.
 - This project is an educational website that helps users to learn how to box.
 - Users can learn boxing knowledge here, including techniques, theories, rules, and gears.